tianyingw/tianyingw.github.io/research.md

 My primary research is centered around developing statistical theories and methodologies to promote statistical learning in the emerging field of data science, especially on data heterogeneity and model interpretability.
 Methodologically, I work in **quantile regression**, **measurement error analysis**, **semi-parametric analysis**, and **high-dimensional statistics**.
 Much of my methodology research applies to **genetic and genomic data analysis**, **microbiome data analysis**, **epidemiologic research**, and **environmental statistics**.
 My recent research work is summarized below.

-### Quantile-based inference for heterogeneous genetic association studies
+### Quantile-based inference for heterogeneous association studies

 The first thread of my research focuses on the quantile regression model for nonlinear heterogeneous genetic association studies, which serves as a complementary to existing methods based on linear regression, leading to innovative discoveries on local nonlinear gene-trait associations and identifications of high-risk subgroups.